There’s something wrong with our food.

 This can’t be normal.
 In fact this isn’t normal.
 The moment I leave the US and go to Europe, Asia, Africa, and eat the local food all my dietary ailments end.
 I eat more, drink more, I lose weight, and don’t get hangovers even though I drink more, and all is good and well, then I come back home to the states and without fail a week later, I’m ill.

 So I started thinking, why is that?
 Am I the only one who has this?
 Well a few weeks ago a friend was coming back from Europe and she posted on facebook that the same thing happens to her.
 I then asked a few other friends who travel abroad often, do they have similar reactions, not all of them, but a few do as well.

 What is it?
 Why are we so prone to dietary illness here in the U.S. whereas other developed countries don’t seem to have the same issues?
 Where does our food come from?
 How does it get here, is organic really organic, how can we eat well, while keeping costs down, how can we grow things ourselves, indoors, or close to our homes year round.
-These are just some of the questions I’m planning to uncover as I embark on a new side project I’m calling Greener Pods.
+These are just some of the questions I’m planning to uncover as I embark on a this project.

 Greener pods is as much an idea, as it will one day be a product, and hopefully a movement.
 It’s based on the belief that all people should have access to fresh greens and vegetables, and know where they came from, how they were grown, and sourced.